dqops/dqo/docs/command-line-interface/scheduler.md

 # dqo scheduler command
+The reference of the **scheduler** command in DQOps.
 Controls the repeating task scheduler by starting, stopping or running a foreground job scheduler.